prathameshh27/StoreMonitoring/README.md

 `Local Timeframe - Uptime / Downtime:  60.0    0`

 All the local calculations are combined together to calculate the final up/down time per hr, day, and week.

+## Expected updates:
+The project is built within 2 - 2.5 days with a Rapid prototyping approach and will serve as an MVP (Minimal viable product).
+I will work further on this to refactor the code and break down enormous functional blocks into easy and readable functional units.